 One day he didn’t latch the gate properly and the horse ran off.
 “Oh no!
 What a disaster!” his neighbours cried.
 “Such terrible misfortune!”
 “Maybe,” the farmer replied.

 A few days later the horse returned, bringing with it six wild horses.
 “How fantastic!
 You are so lucky,” his neighbours told him.
 “Now you are rich!”
 “Maybe,” the farmer replied.

 The following week the farmer’s son was breaking-in one of the wild horses when it kicked out and broke his leg.
 “Oh no!” the neighbours cried, “such bad luck, all over again!”
 “Maybe,” the farmer replied.

-The next day soldiers came and took away all the young men to fight in the army.
+The next day soldiers came and took away all the young men to fight in the war.
 The farmer’s son was left behind.
 “You are so lucky!” his neighbours cried.
 “Maybe,” the farmer replied.

 In which case, doesn’t it make sense to look for the opportunities in every situation?

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.